PHARMACO - VIGILANCE

 Learning outcomes of the course unit

-At the end of the training activity the student should have acquired knowledge and skills related to the safety of drugs, tools, figures and structures involved in pharmacovigilance.
+At the end of the training the student should have acquired knowledge and skills related to drug safety, tools, figures and organisms involved in the PV being able to:

-1. Understanding the mechanisms behind adverse drug-induced reactions (Knowledge and understanding).
+1. Understanding the underlying mechanisms of Adrs (knowledge and understanding).

-2. Being able to critically analyze the generation and flow of suspicious ADR reports within the pharmacovigilance network (Ability to apply knowledge and understanding).
+2. Critically analysing the generation and flow of suspicious ADR reports within the PV network (ability to apply knowledge and understanding).

 Course contents summary